LuLi0077/SDC/Vehicle_Detection/README.md

 # Vehicle Detection

 Write a software pipeline to identify vehicles in a video from a front-facing camera on a car.
-The notebook contain all the details is here: Vehicle_Detection.ipynb.
+The notebook contain all the details is here: `Vehicle_Detection.ipynb`.

 The major steps of this project are the following: